ticmyvom/fav_quotes/README.md

 #### 10. I don't care what anything was designed to do, I care about what it can do.
 ###### Lock Picking Lawyer quoted Gene Kranz during his keynote presentation for SAINTCON

+#### 11. To learn more, check out these reasonable (but, alas, outdated) books[BC05,G04].
+We encourage you to read them on your own, as we can only provide the merest drop from what is an ocean of complexity.
+But, you’ve got to start somewhere.
+What is any ocean, but a multitude of drops?
+[M04]
+###### Operating Systems: Three Easy Pieces